g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

          });
      });
 ```

+Explanation:

-In this example, when a client sends a `'chat message'`, the server broadcasts the message to all connected clients.
+From the code above, when a client sends a `'chat message'`, the server broadcasts the message to all connected clients.

 With these steps, the server-side setup for handling Socket.io connections and messages is complete.
 Next, you can proceed to set up the client-side code to interact with the server.